rsaryev/git-llm/README.md

 git-llm config
 ```

-`changelog` - generates a list of changes from output `git diff --staged`
+Use a llm to generate a list of changes, then review the staged changes using `git diff --staged`.

 ```bash
 git-llm changelog
 ```

-This command reviews the changes staged for commit using `git diff --staged` and writes a commit message following the
+Use a llm to generate a commit message following the Conventional format, then review the staged changes
-Conventional format.
+using `git diff --staged`.

 ```bash
 git-llm commit